Complete streets: Benefits in policy

 In addition to benefits provided by infrastructural elements of Complete Streets, the development of Complete Streets policy encourages facilitation of community inclusiveness and educational opportunities as well as establishes a context sensitive approach in design and implementation of transportation improvements.

 At a total of 899 currently enacted Complete Streets policy documents within U.S, states and territories, the 82 Complete Streets policies passed and enacted in communities in 2015 have been analyzed by the National Complete Streets Coalition in collaboration with Smart Growth America under a policy grading-rubric consisting of comprehensive elements.
 In this analysis the Coalition found that community outreach and context sensitivity were important characteristics included throughout the documented examples and were weighted considerably in determining the efficiency and effectiveness of examined policies.

 Complete Streets implementation is complementary in making sure transportation projects fit within their context in that implementation goals provided within policy align with context sensitive solutions such as instructing municipalities to include public meetings, maintained communication with stake-holders, and street transportation use classification.
 Additionally, community outreach that is promoted and achieved through educational opportunities of Complete Streets principles helps establish community social connectivity and encourages participation in active transportation modes.

 In 2003, the Partnership for Active Communities established a five-year plan to bring together multidisciplinary organizations with the goal of moving toward Complete Streets and improving transportation facilities in the Sacramento, California area.
 Inter-organizational partnerships and a comprehensive communication plan within the effort lead to awareness of safety issues associated active transportation methods along under-designed infrastructure.
 Educational opportunities within the project helped solidify connectivity among community members and organizations while working to remedy transportation issues with influence in policy changes.

 Counterarguments

 Critics have coined the term "incomplete streets" to refer to this trending redesign of roadways, arguing that a standardized redesign of streets neglects the history and social character of public spaces.
 Projects have been criticized for the use of standardized, less durable design tools that do not compliment pre-existing spatial characters.

 Some have claimed that transportation engineers in the US have become too focused on separating cyclists from pedestrians and motorists.
-This may limit cyclists’ perceptions of where it is acceptable to cycle.
-It can also compel people to ride on a bike path even if they prefer to ride in traffic.
+This may limit cyclists' perceptions of where it is acceptable to cycle.
+This claim is usually lodged by supporters of the controversial practice of vehicular cycling.

-In his 1970s book, Effective Cycling, John Forester advocated for what became known as vehicular cycling.